 But that’s it for the “demerits” column.
 In every other respect, the FiiO M11 Pro is pretty much ideal.

-Should you buy the FiiO M11 Pro?
+You should buy the FiiO M11 Pro if…

 Astell & Kern, for example, has a deeply impressive range of portable music players – of which some are ruinously expensive, and some have strange names.
 The A&norma SR15 springs to mind as a) similarly priced to the FiiO and b) being possessed of a particularly daft name.
 It doesn’t quite have the M11 Pro’s effortless musicality, though.